comp-imaging-sci/hallucinations-tomo-recon/README.md

 ```

 ## PLS-TV
 The Berkeley Advanced Reconstruction Toolbox (BART) software is used for the PLS-TV method: https://mrirecon.github.io/bart/.
 Please install the BART software before running our code for PLS-TV.
-Our implementation was successfully tested with `bart 0.5.00`.
+Our implementation was successfully tested with `bart-0.5.00`.

 #### Instructions
 1. Enter the `PLSTV` directory from root:
 ```
 cd PLSTV
 ```
-2. Run the script that performs PLS-TV using BART from an in-distribution (ind) or out-of-distribution (ood) k-space data and the corresponding data index (0-4).
+2. Run the script that performs PLS-TV using BART given the distribution type and the corresponding data index.
 Example:
 ```
 python bart_plstv.py --dist-type ind --idx 2
 ```